 People who feel guilty about masturbation or spend significant time masturbating may find avoiding it offers time for other activities, which may improve health.

 However, no scientific evidence suggests masturbation is harmful.
 Additionally, no studies state that avoiding masturbation offers any specific benefit.

 While some people may experience guilt following masturbation, perhaps due to cultural or religious beliefs, it is not a reason to feel shame.
 Masturbation is a common and normal habit.
 It only becomes an issue if interferes with work, social life, and regular activities.

 The belief that sex and pornography addiction are common is at the core of the NoFap anti-masturbation movement.
-While some research suggests pornography addiction is real, many dispute this idea.
+While some

 For example, both the American Psychiatric Association and the Diagnostic and Statistical Manual of Mental Disorders do not recognize porn addiction as an official diagnosis.
 The American Association of Sexuality Educators, Counselors, and Therapists also argue that there is insufficient scientific evidence to support the existence of sex or porn addiction.